-There is a risk of blood clots, Deep Vein Thrombosis (DVT), and Pulmonary Embolus (PE) with every surgical procedure.
-It varies with the risk factors below.
-The higher the risk factors, the greater the risk, and the more involved you must be in the understanding of these risks and, when permitted by your physician, walking and moving your legs.
+There is a risk of blood clots, DVT, and PE with every surgical procedure.
+This risk varies with the risk factors below.
+The more numerous the risk factors, the greater the risk and the more involved you must be in both understanding these risks and, when permitted by your physician, walking and moving your legs.
 There may also be leg stockings, squeezing active leg devices, and possibly medicines to help lower your risk.